I-keep-trying/notes-backend/README.md

 ```

-Make sure the right url is entered.
+Make sure the url is correct.